lwjglgamedev/lwjglbook-bookcontents-leg/chapter12/chapter12.md

 ## Complete the HUD

-Now that we have rendered a text we can complete our HUD, we will add a compass that rotates depending on the direction the camera is facing.
-In this case we will add a new GameItem to the Hud class that will have a mesh that models a compass.
+Now that we have rendered a text we can add more elements to the HUD.
+We will add a compass that rotates depending on the direction the camera is facing.
+In this case, we will add a new GameItem to the Hud class that will have a mesh that models a compass.

 ![Compass](compass.png)

 The compass will be modeled by an .obj file but will not have a texture associated, instead it will have just a background colour.
-So we need to change our fragment shader for the HUD a little bit to detect if we have a texture or not.
-We will do this by using a uniform.
+So we need to change the fragment shader for the HUD a little bit to detect if we have a texture or not.
+We will be able to do this by setting a new uniform named ```hasTexture```.

 ```glsl
 #version 330